 - your family’s income

 - the things you and your partner do while your child is in care – for example, how long each of you spends working, looking for work, or studying.

-If you’re not sure about what or how much Australian Government assistance with child care costs your family can get, you can call the Department of Human Services on 136 150.
-You can also use the Centrelink Payment and Service Finder.
+If you’re not sure about how the Australian Government can help your family with child care costs, you can call the Department of Human Services on 136 150.
+You can also visit Department of Human Services – Assistance with child care fees or use the Centrelink Payment and Service Finder.

 Additional Child Care Subsidy

 Additional Child Care Subsidy provides extra help with child care costs for some carers who can also get the Child Care Subsidy.